Doomguy: Doom (2016), Eternal and Dark Ages

 Doom Eternal is more detailed about the Slayer's characterization relative to the previous game: Doomguy is seen without a helmet in first person perspective, and for the first time in the series' history, he also speaks, voiced in a flashback cutscene by Matthew Waterson.
 He is stated to be immortal, and he does not need to sleep, eat, drink or excrete.
 A room in his Fortress of Doom is filled with comic books, collectible figurines, and guitars.
 Some people consider that, "according to his computer log-in screen", his name is revealed to be Flynn Taggart, confirming the name the 1995 Doom novels assigned him.
 However, that is not a login screen but a password to open the original Doom II .wad from within Doom Eternal.
-Some question this logic, as of why would he put his own name as a password, while others consider this to be nothing more but a Easter egg.
+Some question this logic, as of why would he put his own name as a password, while others consider this to be nothing more but an Easter egg.
 Among those, there are "Taggart" comic books spread about, as well as the book on the shelf, titled "RET-CONNED: The Life and Times of Flynn Taggart", which could, also, suggest that the developers retconned that name.
+Additionally, the expansion for Doom: The Dark Ages entitled Revelations contains flashback sequences where Doomguy is referred to as "Taggart" by a superior.
+Furthermore, codex entries found in game detailing a counterinsurgency and following court martial that led to Doomguy being sent to Phobos refer to him as "Flynn Taggart," confirming that Doomguy's name is Flynn Taggart.
 Doomguy also has access to alternate costumes, including a winged unicorn skin.
-According to the character description, He stands about 7 ft tall and weighs 500 lb in armor; without it, he stands 6 ft 8 in tall and weighs 360 lb.
-A life-sized figure of the Slayer made by Studio Oxmox for Doom (2016) stands 205 cm tall, suggesting the Slayer was also the same height as in the previous installment.
+Some speculate that he stands about 7 ft tall and weighs 500 lb in armor; without it, 6 ft 8 in with a weight of 360 lb, though it is uncertain where exactly these claims have originated from.
+A life-sized figure of the Slayer made by Studio Oxmox for Doom (2016) stands 205 cm tall.
+However, a substantial portion of this height is provided by the figure's base, making it unclear how tall the figure portrays the Doom Slayer himself as.
+Other figures suggest a more modest height of 6 feet in armor.